 The Ministry Leaders Internship trains men and women for their unique leadership roles in ministry.
 Ministry Leadership Interns will work under the office of Student Life to promote a culture of discipleship through active leadership in substantial on-campus projects.

 Student Organizations exist to establish community, communication and spiritual growth among groups who share a common affinity at Southern Seminary.
-The Student Organization Guidelines are available from the Student Life Coordinator in Honeycutt 230, or can be viewed online.
+If you are interested in either joining a pre-existing student organization or beginning a new student organization, please review the Student Organization Guidelines

 1937 Project Committee